Osiris-Team/jSQL-Gen/README.md

 ## Overview

-### ⚡️ Low code
+### ⚡️ Low code ⚡️ Bug and SQL safety ⚡️ Powerful API
-Fast development and prototyping due to 0% boilerplate and developer friendly API
+Fast development and prototyping due to 0% boilerplate and developer friendly API.

-### ⚡️ Bug and SQL safety
-Compile-/Typesafe SQL queries via WHERE class
+Compile-/Typesafe SQL queries via WHERE class.

-### ⚡️ Powerful API
-Extensive utility methods, like fetching results lazily and DB reflection
+Extensive utility methods, like fetching results lazily and DB reflection.

 #### How does it work?
 Generates one class for each table.